visulate/visulate-ora2pg/specs/auth_requirements.md

 ## Requirements

 ### Functional Requirements

 1. Customer Requirements

-    ​To be able to run Visulate Ora2Pg on a shared server without potentially exposing users' credentials to other users
+    ​To be able to run Visulate Ora2Pg on a shared server without potentially exposing users' credentials to other users.

 2. Use Cases